grow/grow-ext-kintaro/README.md

 - kind: kintaro
   repo: example-repo-id
   project: example-project-id
+  project@env.prod: ~  # Set `project` to null in prod to build only published content.
   inject: true  # If true, content is injected with each page render.
   bind:
   - collection: /content/ExampleCollection1/
     kintaro_collection: ExampleCollection1